addocolo/WineQuality/README.md

 Since we aimed to classify wines into two quality groups, we binarized the quality score by setting a threshold of 7: wines with a score of 7 or higher were labeled as high quality (1), while those below 7 were labeled as low quality (0).
 This threshold was chosen because it represents approximately 20% of the dataset, providing a reasonable proportion to be considered better than average.
 Finally, we split the dataset into training and test sets, allocating 80% for training and 20% for testing.

+## Baseline Model Analysis

+To establish a performance benchmark, we trained four supervised classification models—Logistic Regression, Random Forest, K-Nearest Neighbors (KNN), and Gradient Boosting—using their default hyperparameters.
+Each model was fitted to the training data, and predictions were evaluated on both the training and test sets.
+We measured accuracy to compare performance across models, identifying potential overfitting or underfitting.
+These baseline results serve as a reference point for further model tuning and optimization.
+Initial results indicate that all four are competitive models and so we proceeded to the next stage with all four.

+- **Logistic Regression**: A linear model that estimates probabilities using a logistic function.
+It is highly interpretabie and serves as a good baseline, but may encounter issues if relationships are not linear.
+- **Random Forest Classifier**: An ensemble of decision trees that is resistant to overfitting and is still quite interpretable.
+It’s also useful for handling non-linear relationships in the data.
+- **K-Nearest Neighbors (KNN)**: A distance-based model that classifies samples based on their nearest neighbors.
+It can be effective when the decision boundary is complex.
+- **Gradient Boosting Classifier**: A powerful ensemble method that sequentially corrects errors from previous models.
+It often achieves high accuracy but is prone to overfitting.

+Each model was chosen to offer a mix of linear, tree-based, and instance-based approaches, allowing us to compare different learning paradigms before refining the best-performing model.

 ## Hyperparameter tuning

 To optimize model performance, we conducted a grid search with cross-validation to explore different hyperparameter settings for each classifier.
 The grid search allows us to test multiple combinations of hyperparameters for each classifier and identify the best-performing configuration.
 We use K-fold cross-validation to reduce the change of overfitting to the training data.